kythe/kythe/kythe/web/site/examples.md

 ## Indexing the Kythe Repository

 {% highlight bash %}
-mkdir .kythe_{graphstore,compilations}
+mkdir -p .kythe_{graphstore,compilations}
 # .kythe_serving is the output directory for the resulting Kythe serving tables
 # .kythe_graphstore is the output directory for the resulting Kythe GraphStore
-# .kythe_compilations will contain the intermediary .kindex file for each
+# .kythe_compilations will contain the intermediary .kzip file for each
 #   indexed compilation

-# Produce the .kindex files for each compilation in the Kythe repo
+# Produce the .kzip files for each compilation in the Kythe repo
 ./kythe/extractors/bazel/extract.sh "$PWD" .kythe_compilations

 # Index the compilations, producing a GraphStore containing a Kythe index
+bazel build //kythe/release:docker
 docker run --rm \
   -v "${PWD}:/repo" \
   -v "${PWD}/.kythe_compilations:/compilations" \